Outta Time (Bryson Tiller song): Composition and lyrics

 "Outta Time" consists of a "sensual and airy" beat, with a pitched up sample of Snoh Aalegra's "Fool for You", sang by R&B artist Tone Stith, which is transformed into another instrument in the mix.
 The song does not have a chorus, finding the artists detailing their failing romantic relationships, which they eventually decide to end.

 Critical reception

 HotNewHipHops Noor Lobad said, because the song lacks a hook, it "narrowly miss[es] out on being able to claim the album's pinnacle, and lowering the song's overall sing-along friendliness".
 Dre D. of the same publication named the track a standout from its parent album, and said considering how long they have teased a collaboration (since 2017), it is "fitting, then, that the sole feature on Anniversary is none other than Drake himself".

-Chart performance
+Commercial performance

 "Outta Time" has peaked at number six on the New Zealand Hot Singles chart, and also reached number 24 on the UK Singles Chart in its first week on both charts.